loboris/ESP32-PPPOS-EXAMPLE/README.md

 6. **HTTPS task** gets ssl info from server and displays the header and received JSON data with info about used SSL
 7. **SMS task** sends SMS messages after defined interval has passed, checks and displays received messages.
 If received messages starts with **Esp32 info** sends the response message to senders number.
 8. The tasks repeats operation after interval defined in *pppos_client_main.c*
-9. If WiFi is configured, simple web page can be accessed on http://192.168.4.1
+9. If WiFi is configured, simple web page can be accessed on *http://192.168.4.1*.
+Generated page includes includes the text received from internet via PPPoS.

 #### Tested with GSM SIM800L, should also work with other SIMCOM & Telit GSM modules.